microsoft/qsharp-compiler/src/Passes/docs/src/DeveloperGuide/WritingRuleTests.md

 # Writing rule tests

-To make it easy to write tests for transformation rules, we have created two components to easy the burden of writing tests: `RuleSetProfile` and `IrManipulationTestHelper`.
-The `RuleSetProfile` is a profile that is dynamically defined when instatiated through a configuration lambda function.
+To make it easy to write tests for transformation rules, we have created two components to ease the burden of writing tests: `DefaultProfileGenerator` and `IrManipulationTestHelper`.
+The `DefaultProfileGenerator` is a profile that is dynamically defined when instatiated through a configuration lambda function.

 ## Creating the profile

-Creating the profile using the `RuleSetProfile` is done by first defining the lambda function and then instantiating the `RuleSetProfile` with the lambda function to define the profile.
+Creating the profile using the `DefaultProfileGenerator` is done by first defining the lambda function and then instantiating the `DefaultProfileGenerator` with the lambda function to define the profile.
 Using the `RuleFactory`, a profile for transforming the single qubit allocations is created as follows:

 ```c++
   auto configure_profile = [](RuleSet &rule_set) {